 It Started Out Fun and Exciting

 Right from the start, my love for him seemed to come pretty naturally.
 There was something in the mix as we were together that was exciting and fun.
-I thought that was love —but actually it was more of infatuation, mixed in with expectations and fantasies.
+I thought that was love.
+But actually, it was more of infatuation, mixed in with expectations and fantasies.

-He Became My “Mr Right”
+Steve Became My “Mr Right”